gardenbuilder-app/gardenbuilder-frontend/CONTRIBUTING.md

 # Contributing to Gardenbuilder-frontend

-When contributing to this repository, please first discuss the change you wish to make via [Issues](https://github.com/capndave/gardenbuilder-frontend/issues).
+We appreciate contributions to our code and documentation!
+We also welcome help from anyone participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
+We do ask that you observe the guidelines outlined in each section below.

 Please note we have a [code of conduct](https://github.com/capndave/gardenbuilder-frontend/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ---

-We would love some help, especially for [Hacktoberfest](https://hacktoberfest.digitalocean.com/)!

 ### Design Help

 We would love help coming up with wireframes and designs for the pages in this app.
 If interested, please reach out to Dave at [`capndavet@gmail.com`](mailto:capndavet@gmail.com)

-We appreciate contributions to our code and documentation!
-We do ask that you observe the following guidelines:

 ### Submitting Issues